rejoyc-cs/DataStructure_C/README.md

-# DataStructure_C
+# Data Structure with C
-Data Structure Code using C Language
+Here you will get fundamental and interesting codes of Data Structure implemented using C Language.